InternalDeveloperPlatform/PocketIDP/README.md

 ## Installation

+> [!IMPORTANT]
+> The following instructions are meant to be executed on MacOS or Linux.
+If you use a different shell or > OS, please adopt paths and commands as needed.

 1. Create a local CA and sign a certificate that you can provide to the PocketIDP

    ```shell
    mkcert -install
    mkcert 5min-idp 5min-idp-control-plane kubernetes.docker.internal localhost 127.0.0.1 ::1
    ```

    Be sure to note the path and filenames of the generated certificates as you need them for step 3!

 2. Login with humctl to create the token that will be picked up by direnv in the next step

    ```shell
    humctl login
    ```